trustfractal/id-integration-docs/README.md

 Once user is approved, the partner can get notified about user verification process being successfully completed.
 Upon getting `verification_approved` notification, partner can use specified user access token and retrieve latest information about the user and/or perform its business logic.

+We send `verification_approved` notifications for each KYC level and add-on that you have requested initially and they can come in any order.
+Given client requested `light` KYC level with `selfie` and `wallet` add-ons, for example, we will send 3 notifications with the same value provided in `level` field.
+Available values are described in KYC levels section.

 Example payload:

 ```json